 Creamed clover honey

-Creamed clover honey is really very easy to make in five minutes, in small quantities; say, a five-litre bucket.
+Creamed clover honey is really very easy to make in five minutes, in small quantities; say a ten-litre bucket.

 You could do it with a wooden-spoon using a little elbow grease, an electric kitchen beater or a hand drill, but I have burned both out when stirring the honey; it is viscous stuff and needs more power.
 More than your arm will provide too, unless you have only one or two pots.